tier4/scenario_simulator_v2/docs/etc/HowToContribute.md

 ## Continuous integration

-Your changes proposed in the pull request will be tested automatically by the following checks:
+Your changes proposed in your pull request will be tested automatically by the following checks:

 | Checks                                                                                                                                                                                                 | Description                                                        |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------ |